 Mobile has changed the auto purchase journey.
 From researching brands while on a lunch break to comparing prices on the dealership lot, mobile has an impact every step of the way.
-Here we show examples of automotive industry trends and how real people behave in the five key auto micro-moments and what it means for your brand.
+Here we show examples of how real people behave in the five key auto micro-moments and what it means for your brand.

 Did you know that six out of 10 car shoppers enter the market unsure which car to buy?1 But consumers often turn to mobile at the start of their purchase journey to discover new brands or help narrow down their choices.
 Take one consumer, Stacy, for example:2

 You can see one of her mobile which-car-is-best search paths includes review site comparisons and visits to two manufacturer's websites.
 For Stacy—and other consumers like her—the brands that are there in these moments at the beginning of the car buying journey are the ones likely to become a part of the final consideration set when it comes time to buy.

 For many auto shoppers, the dealership has moved online.
 Consumers lead busy lives, so they are increasingly turning to mobile to perform preliminary auto research—to find out if a vehicle will suit their lifestyle and needs without having to visit the lot.
 In fact, these days, the average car shopper makes just two visits to dealerships.3

 Here, we see Glori at the pool waiting for her child to finish a swim class.
 She uses her smartphone to research vehicle features—which consumers traditionally used to go to the dealership to do.
 If you want to reach people like Glori, make sure your mobile site is optimized so shoppers can continue their research and easily find the answers they are looking for when they have a few spare moments.

 There are very few consumers out there who are able to buy a car without considering the financial consequences, and for this large majority mobile is their new BFF.
 For today's auto shopper, 70% of searches for car MSRP and list prices are done on mobile.4